 The true history of the current era, which is defined by so many epic wars and longstanding conflicts, is not only very protracted and extremely complex, many of the most important events and personages lie deeply hidden in its murky past.
 There are several significant threads interwoven throughout this multi-millennial saga which graphically portray our current Age of Conflict.
 Elizabethan Age.
 TWH – English Magic Tarot is a deck devised by magician and comic book artist Rex Van Ryn, painter Steve Dooley and Pagan writer and musician Andy Letcher.

 With a foreword by Chosen Chief of the Order of Bards, Ovates and Druids Philip Carr Gomm, the new deck deftly entwines all aspects of English Magic.
 As Philip Carr-Gomm states: “With this deck and book, you have the chance to explore the world of English magic directly, engaging with its peculiar charms and eccentricities.
 And with what excellent guides!”
 [Courtesy Photo] Portraits of Queen Elizabeth I (1533-1603), with commentary.
 Elizabeth Tudor is considered by many to be the greatest monarch in English history.

 The era is most famous for theatre, as William Shakespeare and many others composed plays that broke free of England's past style of theatre.
 It was an age of exploration and expansion abroad, while back at home, the Protestant Reformation became more acceptable to the people, most certainly after the Spanish Armada was repulsed.
 It was also the end of the period when England was a separate realm before its royal union with Scotland.
+The Elizabethan Age is viewed so highly largely because of the periods before and after.
 Elizabeth 1st on Pinterest.
 BBC History - Elizabeth I.